nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 ## Week 17 and 18

+### Release Build and Publish Activities

+Lessons learned while developing Published App configurations:

+- Visual Studio seems to limit the number of Publish configurations per-project to 1?
+This is painful for those that are publishing self-contained as well as portable and/or architecture-targeted Apps.
+- Publishing to a OneDrive folder is not a good idea.
+OneDrive quickly gets out of sync with file creation/deletion and wants human input as to what to do with the files, basically asking "I see you deleted files on your computer, should they be deleted from OneDrive, too?".
+Isn't that _your job_ OneDrive? :smiley:
+- Carefully plan Publishing configurations and naming schemes to take into account: Target architecture or portable, Self-contained or Framework-dependent, Project type (Desktop, service, webapp, etc), and maybe version.
+- Installing Apps on Windows Desktop might requiring bypassing a security pop-up that tries to steer the user away from installing.
+Without an active Code Signing Certificate ($$$) the only way around this is to tell users how to get around this (perfectly valid) warning window.
+- Using `dotnet` to publish is handy.
+It includes `--self-contained`, `--framework`, `--configuration {Release...}`, and `--arch {x64}` options, and can be configured to output to a separate folder with `--output {dir}`.

 ### Azure Developers DotNET Day 2024

 I attended this very rapid-paced, multi-topical stream of sessions revolving around developing on top of Azure services.